GRTLCollaboration/GRTeclyn/Tests/README.md

    GRAMREX_CEXE_sources += NewGRAMReXTest.cpp <any other cpp files>
    ```

-5. Add the newly created directory to the `test_dirs` makefile variable in the
-   [GNUmakefile](./GNUmakefile).
-One may need to also uncomment some lines of
+5. In the GNUmakefile, one may need to uncomment some lines of the form
-   the form
    ```makefile
    # include $(AMREX_HOME)/Src/<component>/Make.package
    ```
    depending on which AMReX components are required.
 6. Build and run the test as described [above](#building-and-running-the-tests).